QTIM-Lab/Conditional-Diffusion-Editing-basic/README.md

-# 🌀 Conditional Diffusion Toolkit
+# 🌀 Conditional Diffusion Training & Editing

 Train and edit images using label-conditioned diffusion models, with support for **custom datasets** like Chest X-rays, fundus images, or any medical or visual data.